 What should I do before making a request?

-Check the library catalog for book holdings.
-Books that are not on the shelf may have been checked out or they may be in a shelving area.
-Check with the Circulation staff before requesting these items through Interlibrary Loan.
+Please check the library catalog carefully to make sure that we do not already have the book.
+Books that are not on the shelf may have been checked out or they may be in a reshelving area.
+Check with the Circulation staff before requesting these items.

 How do I make a request?